D-TACQ/ACQ400_MDSplus_TREESUPPORT/CREATE_TR_README.md

     python ./jscope-uutpanel-gen.py --node=TR --nchan=8 $UUTS > ~/jScope/configurations/zap318.8.jscp

 The newly created acq2106_mr.jscp can then be loaded from jScope by selecting 'customize' -> 'use saved settings from' and then choosing acq2106_mr.jscp.

+## Offload data after a shot

+The following script will offload data from a single UUT or multiple UUTs in parallel:

+./mdsplus-new-shot-upload-uuts acq2106_338

+or, where $UUTS defines a list of devices:

+./mdsplus-new-shot-upload-uuts $UUTS